We can announce finally that RAID OVER MOSCOW by Earok is finally done!

 - Only a few levels.
 Hangar, Defence and Map screens are done.
 It’s completely missing the Scrolling Approach, Kremlin, Reactor and end cut scene.

-- Completely unoptimized.
+- Completely not optimized.
 There’s no usage of hardware sprites, text rendering is done much more often than actually needed etc. As such, the Hangar screen runs sluggishly on a 68000 (it’s OK on a 68020).

 - No sound effects